 Darol Kay (Class of ’12, B.A., Africana studies), who was accepted to the cinema studies Ph.D. program at the University of California, Irvine, is one such student who benefited from the program.
 He credited the McNair program with helping him realize his academic dreams and goals.

 Along with Kay, seven other 2011-12 McNair Scholars – who have been accepted, either fully- or partially-funded, into graduate programs throughout the nation – were honored during the ninth annual McNair reception held in the Loker Student Union in July.
-They are Christian Samoza (Class of ’12, B.S., psychology), Ph.D. in clinical psychology at University of Colorado, Denver; Joni Wilson (Class of ’12, B.A. interdisciplinary studies), Master of Social Welfare at University of Pennsylvania; Mia Quaintance (Class of ’12, B.S. psychology), Master of Psychology at CSU Dominguez Hills; Iliana Ycute (Class of ’12, B.S., health science), Master of Public Health at Boston University; Saira Rab (Class of ’12, B.S. psychology), Ph.D. of Educational Psychology, University of Houston; Jessica Sanchez (Class of ‘12, B.S. psychology) Ph.D. of Educational Psychology at City University of New York; and Kevin Nguyen (Class of ‘12, B.S. biochemistry) Ph.D. of Biochemistry at South Dakota State University.
+They are Christian Samoza (Class of ’12, B.S., psychology), Ph.D. in clinical psychology at University of Colorado, Denver; Joni Wilson (Class of ’12, B.A. interdisciplinary studies), Master of Social Welfare at University of Pennsylvania; Mia Quaintance (Class of ’12, B.S. psychology), Master of Psychology at CSU Dominguez Hills; Iliana Ycute (Class of ’12, B.S., health science), Master of Public Health at Boston University; Saira Rab (Class of ’12, B.S. psychology), Ph.D. in Educational Psychology, University of Houston; Jessica Sanchez (Class of ‘12, B.S. psychology) Ph.D. in Educational Psychology at City University of New York; and Kevin Nguyen (Class of ‘12, B.S. biochemistry) Ph.D. in Biochemistry at South Dakota State University.

 Applications for the incoming junior-level 2012-13 CSU Dominguez Hills McNair Scholars Program are being accepted through Oct.
 1. Interested students with a GPA of 3.0 or higher should call (310) 243-2098.